maximilian-heeg/spatial-workflow/contribute.md

 ## Via Github

 Clone the repository, add a protocol in markdown format and push it.
 The website in build automatically after every push.
-The link to the github repo is [github.com/maximilian-heeg/protocols.heeg.io](https://github.com/maximilian-heeg/protocols.heeg.io).
-Currently this repository is private, so message me if you want access.
+The link to the github repo is [github.com/maximilian-heeg/spatial-workflow](https://github.com/maximilian-heeg/spatial-workflow).

 If you see a mistake, you can modify the current site my clicking on `Edit this page` on the right side of each site.